Sohaibkhan100/sohaibkhan100/README.md

 ## Computer Scientist to be
-doing my bahcelor's in computer sciences
-💻 currently learning python,dart and flutter
+doing my bahcelor's in computer sciences with that💻 currently learning python,dart and flutter

 -Always look forward to learn and contribute in this feild of information and technology